-This analytic looks for suspicious file creation in systemd timer directory in linux platform. systemd is a system and service manager for Linux distributions.
-From the Windows perspective, this process fulfills the duties of wininit.exe and services.exe combined.
-At the risk of simplifying the functionality of systemd, it initializes a Linux system and starts relevant services that are defined in service unit files.
-Adversaries, malware and red teamers may abuse this this feature by stashing systemd service file to persist on the targetted or compromised host.
+The following analytic is designed to detect suspicious file creation within the systemd timer directory on Linux platforms.
+Systemd is a system and service manager for Linux, similar to the combination of wininit.exe and services.exe on Windows.
+This process initializes a Linux system and starts defined services in unit files.
+Malicious actors, such as adversaries, malware, or red teamers, can exploit this feature by embedding a systemd service file for persistence on the targeted or compromised host.

 - Type: Anomaly

 - Product: Splunk Enterprise, Splunk Enterprise Security, Splunk Cloud